 Training Future Geoscientists

 Downsizing, coupled with the fact that large amounts of current geosciences professionals are nearing retirement, has caused a shortage of geoscientists.
 The average age of those geoscientists remaining in the field is 50.
 Within the next five to 10 years, many of them will retire.
 At a time when we face increasingly complicated questions about resource use and management, this is particularly troubling.
 Environmental issues, assessments of risks and land-use allocation must all be considered by public, industry and governmental agencies.
 Well-trained geoscientists will be relied upon to bring facts and sound judgment to address these issues.

 At MGRRE, our faculty, staff and resources are committed to training the next generation of urgently needed geoscientists.
-In the Department of Geosciences, our students learn not only the subject matter, but they also learn how to analyze data and apply their knowledge to real world situations.
+In the Department of Geological and Environmental Sciences our students learn not only the subject matter, but they also learn how to analyze data and apply their knowledge to real world situations.
 At MGRRE, our students learn to use state-of-the-art modeling software such as Petra.
 This exposure makes our students very competitive in their job searches.
 Furthermore, our students gain practical experience through collaborating on solving real-world problems with our industry partners.
 Our students continually make us proud by presenting their research at professional meetings, even while they are still here at MGRRE.